Kryssie03/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Other users: all the permissions
 Sets the mode of file hello to 753
-Sets the mode of the file hello the same as olleh's mode
+Sets the mode of the file hello the same as olleh's mode adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.